clarkio/streaming-guide/content.md

     - 2 hours for live streaming
     - 30 mins for post stream decompress
 - Stream things you're interested in
   - if you stream things you're not into you'll lose interest in streaming all together and/or it'll feel more like a chore than fun
 - Make your viewers a high priority
+- Listen to feedback from your viewers

 ## Advice While Streaming

 ### Security
-  - [15:26] da_vaibhav: and turn notifications off or create new user on your OS
+  - Turn notifications off or create new user on your OS
     - use a different browser or browser profile to avoid accidentally doxxing yourself
     - have a secrets/brb/some scene to hide your screen when working with any passwords, api keys, etc.
   - Consider using a VPN